githwxi/ATS-Anairiats/README.md

 ATS-Postiats is referred to as ATS2, which is written in ATS1 as well.

-ATS-Temptory is a template-based repackaging of ATS-Postiats and it is beening actively worked on.
+ATS-Temptory is a template-based repackaging of ATS-Postiats.
+It is considered an experiment on template-based programming and a precursor of ATS-Xanadu.

 ATS-Xanadu is referred to as ATS3, which is currently under active development.
-ATS-Xanadu is written in ATS2 and is so far only a dream.
+ATS-Xanadu is written in ATS2 and is so far a dream that is yet to be realized.
 Please keep tuned :)